giorgiodomen/Hessian_Machine_Learning/README.md

 # Hessian_Machine_Learning
-This code is associated to the paper "Molecular Hessian matrices from a machine learning random forest regression algorithm"
+This code is associated to the paper "Molecular Hessian matrices from a machine learning random forest regression algorithm" by Giorgio Domenichini, and Christoph Dellago